cs205-s22/assign1/GRADING.md

 ### 2.1   Compile and Run

 1. Please specify your develop environment *especially when you are using some platform-dependent APIs* (e.g. `windows.h`).
 TA will try his best to run your code.
-If you do not specify the develop environment you are using, `-1` for each error.

-   > 1. Please include this in both your **report** and the **bb comment**.
+   > 1. Please include all the special of compilation environment like **compilers**, **libc** or **operating system** in your **report**.
-   > 1. For Windows users, if you are **not** using WSL, you may using `MSVC` / `mingw`;  for WSL / Linus users, you may using `gcc` / `g++`;  for macOS users, you may using `Apple clang` by default.
+   > 1. For Windows users, if you are **not** using WSL, you may using `MSVC` / `mingw`;  for WSL / Linus users, you may using `gcc` / `g++`;  for macOS users, you may using `Apple clang + LLVM` by default.
 If you are not sure about this, you may contact SAs.
    > 2. We will use `C++20` or `C17` standard to run your code.
 If you use a newer standard, like `C++23`, please also specify that.

-2. If your code doesn't compile, we will deduct `10` scores.
-3. If your code doesn't run , we will deduct `5` scores.
+2. A program that does not compile will not get any points.

-### 2.2   Output correctness <span style="color:red">[TODO]</span>
+### 2.2   Output correctness

-1. We will have multiple test cases.
-For each task, the score you get is
+1. We will use some of the test cases to test the correctness of your program.
-1.
+2. Each test case value the same score.
+3. We will provide some of the test cases to you, making sure that you can eventually get scores (~50-60% in code part) from these test cases as long as you spend enough time in the assignment.

-### 2.3   Error handling <span style="color:red">[FIXME]</span>
+### 2.3   Error handling

 1. Please make sure your code will not crash if the input is incorrect.
-Your code should give some notice when the input is incorrect (if not specified in the documentation, output some text in `stderr` that explains the cause of the error).
-Pay attention to input range and type.
+Your code should give some notice when the input is incorrect.
+All the required error handling will be noticed in the assignment document.
+2. We will use some of the test cases to test the error handling of your program.
-1. If any **memory leak** is found, your score of the `Error handling` part will be deducted based on the perceived gravity of the mistakes.
+3. If any **memory leak** is found, your score of the `code` part will be deducted based on the perceived gravity of the mistakes.
-1. If there are scoring rules for some tasks in the assignment document, the document will prevail.
+4. If there are scoring rules for some tasks in the assignment document, the document will prevail.

 ### 2.4   Code style